wubw/BinweiBlog/2019/machine_learning_basic.rst

 Mean Absolute Error (MAE)
 The higher the norm index, the more it focuses on large values and neglects small ones.
 This is why the RMSE is more sensitive to outlier than the MAE.

-F1 score: for skewed class.

-precision = TP/TP+FP
+Precision = TP/TP+FP

-recall = TP/TP+FN
+Recall = TP/TP+FN

-If someone says 'let's reach 99% precision', you should ask, 'at what recall' ROC curve is a measure of binary classifier.
+If someone says 'let's reach 99% precision', you should ask, 'at what recall'.

+F1 score is useful for skewed class.
+F1 = 2*P*R/(P+R)

+ROC (receiver operating characteristic) curve is a measure of binary classifier.
+The ROC curve is created by plotting the true positive rate (TPR) against the false positive rate (FPR) at various threshold settings.
 Measure ROC AUC (area under the curve)

-精度 = 1-错误率
-训练误差 = 经验误差
-新样本上叫泛化误差
-只要相信“P != NP"，过拟合就不可避免

-TP, FP, TN, FN
-查准率P = TP/(TP+FP)
-查全率R = TP/(TP+FN)
-查准率和查全率是一对矛盾的度量，一般来说，查准率高时，查全率往往偏低；而查全率高时，查准率往往偏低。例如，若希望将好瓜尽可能低选出来，则通过增加选瓜的数量来实现，如果将所有西瓜都选上，那么所有的好瓜也必然都被选上了，但这样查准率就会降低；若希望选出的瓜中好瓜比例尽可能高，则可只挑选有把握的瓜，但这样就难免会漏掉不少好瓜，使得查全率较低。通常只有在一些简单任务中，才可使得查全率和查准率都很高
-PR曲线
-平衡点（Break-Even point) 查准率 = 查全率
-ROC 受试者工作特性：Receiver Operating Characteristic 代价矩阵(cost matrix)：在不同的场合，错误的代价会不一样
+Break-Even point P = R

 K-folds cross-validation
 ----------------------------

-3 dataset: train set, cross-validation set, test dataset Accuracy is generally not the preferred performance measure for classifiers, especially when you are dealing with skewed datasets
+3 dataset: train set, cross-validation set, test dataset.

+Accuracy is generally not the preferred performance measure for classifiers, especially when you are dealing with skewed datasets.

 A much better way to evaluate the performance of a classifier is to look at the confusion matrix.

-训练/测试集的划分要尽量保持数据分布的一致性，避免因数据划分过程引入额外的偏差而对最终结果产生影响： 分层采样 - stratified sampling

-均方误差（mean squared error)
+Cost matrix:
+Cost matrix is similar to the confusion matrix except the fact that we are calculating the cost of wrong prediction or right prediction.
+In different context, the cost of error will be different.

+Training and test dataset need to ensure data distribution is consistent, to avoid the data distributed not evenly and impact the final results. stratified sampling

 Data Amount
 --------------

-The amount of data is also important for accuracy
+The amount of data is also important for accuracy.

 .. image:: images/importance_of_data_versus_algorithms.png